 The Organization plans to have sufficient financial assets to meet obligations as they come due.
-In addition to the financial assets available, the Organization has access to a line of credit in the amount of \$250,000 of which \$207,034 was fully available at June 30, 2022.
-The Organization also has a grant from the City of Norwich in the amount of \$800,000 of which approximately \$250,000 is expected to be utilized to fund construction costs during the upcoming year.
+In addition to the financial assets available, the Organization has access to a line of credit in the amount of \$250,000 of which \$224,034 was fully available at June 30, 2023.
+The Organization also has a grant from the City of Norwich with a remaining balance of \$682,879 to be utilized to fund construction costs through December 31, 2024.